Nio EC6: Second generation (2023)

 The facelifted Nio EC6 was launched on September 15, 2023 and with deliveries beginning the following day.
 It is built with the next-generation NT 2.0 autonomous driving platform, along with a refreshed design and powertrain.
 It continues to be manufactured under a contract manufacturing agreement with JAC.

 The exterior styling has been updated to closely match the EC7, including the grey lower body cladding with round wheel arches, rear tailgate and taillight units.
 It features a new front end with a revised bumper and hood with modified headlights, along with new mirrors.
 It is equipped with a LiDAR sensor and cameras mounted on the front of the roof on the center and corners, respectively.
 It also uses a more durable retractable door handle design.
 The body has a 0.24 C_{d} drag coefficient, and it features an active spoiler mounted behind the rear window.

 The interior features the NOMI GPT assistant pod mounted on the top center of the dashboard.
 The passenger seat can now has a power extending footrest, allowing for a nearly flat "queen's seat" recline mode.
 The EC6 is equipped with a 1.77 m2 fixed panoramic sunroof.

+2025 facelift

+Alongside the ET5, ET5T and ES6, the EC6 was given a refresh on May 10, 2025.
+Changes include a redesigned exterior and interior that matches the flagship ET9, with the notable inclusion of a 15.6-inch landscape-oriented AMOLED central infotainment system replacing the previous portrait setup, a 19.4-inch windshield head-up display (W-HUD) and aa 8-megapixel streaming rearview mirror.